scottofohio/Baker-Design-Baseline/readme.md

 This command will build and minify all css and js files.

-### Bootstrap
-This theme is utilizing parts of Twitter Bootstrap that have been modified to be more semeantic.
-If you feel the need to include the class based twitter grid system you can enable it by uncommenting the `@import grid` in the `/assets/scss/bootstrap/boostrap.scss` file.

-If you want to use the bootstrap grid mixins they have been modified to enable CSS grid with flexbox as the fallback.

-In order to use the grid mixins you need to create a wrapper element and children elements in your html and apply the following mixins located in `/assets/scss/bootstrap/mixins/grid.scss`

-`@make-row();`
-`@make-col();`

-Most everything else is pretty standard bootstrap stuff.

 ## Assets
 All theme images, css and js are in the assets folder.
 Do not use the style.css file in the root of the theme.